 I assume the Santa Muerte cultists sought the protection of their saint, not the needle.
 If the latter, they abandoned their metaphysics of protection for a cruel trap.

-Ten years ago, a strange ritual was conducted in London.
-It was part of the opening ceremony of the Olympic Games — the thirtieth (modern) Olympiad.
-The ceremony, directed by Oscar-winning film-director Danny Boyle, with musical direction, appropriately enough, by Rick Smith of Underworld, was entitled ‘Isles of Wonder’, and it must have made many wonder.
+Ten years ago, a strange ritual was enacted in London, as part of the opening ceremony of the 2012 Olympic Games — the thirtieth modern Olympiad.
+The ceremony, directed by Oscar-winning film-director Danny Boyle, with musical direction, appropriately enough, by Rick Smith of Underworld, was entitled ‘Isles of Wonder’ — and it must have made many wonder.
 With a cast of hundreds and some impressive puppetry, it portrayed the host country in a very strange light.
 The UK’s National Health Service was chosen to represent the spirit of the nation, realised as a choreographed vision of vast wards of sick and bedridden children, cosily wrapped in Victorian night-caps and gowns, attended by hordes of dancing nurses.
 Behind them was revealed an enormous simulacrum of a newborn baby.
-Looming over the whole scene, a huge, sinister figure of death, in black robes like a witch, holding what might either be a wand or a syringe.
+Looming over the whole scene, a huge, sinister figure of death in black robes like a witch, holding what might be a wand or a syringe.

 There are narrative overlays celebrating bed-time stories and a rich tradition of children’s literature, from Peter Pan to Mary Poppins, but nothing could overwrite the disturbing occultism of that dominating stage image.
 What a bizarre way to represent the culture of the host country, obsessed, it would seem, not with health but with sickness and death!
-It comes across, now, as some weird premonition or foreshadowing of the panic of 2020, as well as the kitsch infantilism that accompanied it, at least in the UK.
-At an appointed time each week, people were allowed to leave their houses and stand on their doorsteps — socially distanced, of course — to clap and bang pots in the street to applaud their socialised health system even as it was actively engaged in forced euthanasia and medical murder.
+It comes across, now, as some weird premonition of the panic of 2020, and the kitsch infantilism that accompanied it, especially in the UK, where, at an appointed time each week, people were allowed to leave their houses and stand on their doorsteps — socially distanced, of course — to clap and bang pots in the street, applauding their socialised health system even as it was actively engaged in forced euthanasia and medical murder.
 Even the motif of dancing nurses would return to haunt us in numerous ridiculous Tik-Tok dance-routines made by NHS staff with nothing better to do.

-And that giant baby revealed at the end, suggestive of the birth of a new world, keys in to the rhetoric of the Great Reset and the Green New Deal, a Brave, New World arising from the green transition and bio-digital convergence.
+And the giant baby revealed at the end, suggestive of the birth of a new world, resonates with the rhetoric of the Great Reset and the Green New Deal, a Brave New World arising from the green transition and bio-digital convergence.

 I wasn’t aware of this bizarre ceremony until someone unearthed it a couple of months into the lockdowns.
 Now, looking at video and photos of the 2012 event, I’m incredulous.
 Why would anyone create such a vision, simultaneously insipid and nightmarish, cloying and disturbing, as prologue to a festival of athleticism?
 Could anything have less to do with a celebration of Olympic values?

-Even if it’s all a coincidence, the video is still a valid social document, and what does it tell us about contemporary British society?
-Let’s be clear, the bizarre vision does not represent a death cult like Santa Muerte, but quite the opposite — a cult, rather, of safety.
+The video is a fascinating social document; and what does it tell us about contemporary British society?
+Let’s be clear, the bizarre vision does not represent a death cult like Santa Muerte, but quite the opposite — a cult, rather, of safety, physical safety, an impoverished surrogate for metaphysical protections.
 And that witch is no psychopomp, believe me.
-Hers is the spell cast by the fear of death; the dark side of the nanny state.
+Her spell is cast by the fear of death; the dark side of the nanny state.